mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ```

 When we parse `ByteString`s and `Text`, this will be a lot faster than the
 original approach.
-Also note that `T.pack` is not necessary anymore as we
+Also note that `T.pack` is no longer necessary, as we get
-get `Text` directly from `takeWhile1P`.
+`Text` directly from `takeWhile1P`.

 These equations may be helpful for understanding the meaning of the `Maybe
 String` argument of `takeWhileP` and `takeWhile1P`: